On your marks, defense wonks.

 Littoral Combat Ship

 The Pentagon directed the Navy to cut 20 of the littoral combat ships it was planning to buy, from 52 to 32.
-The instructions were from acting deputy Defense Secretary Christine Fox—but Robert Work, the think-tank CEO and former Navy official nominated to take the spot, has been a strong supporter of the warship.
-So we'll see.
+The instructions were from acting deputy Defense Secretary Christine Fox — but Robert Work, the think-tank CEO and former Navy official nominated to take the spot, has been a strong supporter of the warship.
+So we’ll see.
+The littoral combat ship USS Freedom.

 Cyber and Missile Defense

-A narrow escape: The Navy wanted to cut one of the service's 11 aircraft carriers—but the White House, behind the scenes, intervened to stave off a brewing fight with Congress, where members such as House Armed Services Seapower Subcommittee Chairman Randy Forbes are already warning against reductions.
+A narrow escape: The Navy wanted to cut one of the service’s 11 aircraft carriers — but the White House, behind the scenes, intervened to stave off a brewing fight with Congress, where members such as House Armed Services Seapower Subcommittee Chairman Randy Forbes are already warning against reductions.
 The USS George Washington seems to have staved off early retirement this year, but a carrier may eventually go.
+Aircraft carrier USS George Washington.
+(L.H.
+Davis/U.S. Navy)

 Whether the priorities lawmakers are upset to see slashed from the base budget show up in that separate list, though, remains to be seen.